 In 2012-2013, Senior Eyo Ekpo placed third in the triple jump at the NCAA Track and Field Championships.
 The third-place finish helped Ekpo nab his seventh career All-America award.

 Either the Tommie men or women had a relay team reach the finals at outdoor nationals for 33 consecutive seasons until 2015.

 In 43 years of NCAA Division III outdoor championships, St. Thomas teams are perennial top-20 placewinners and posted 11 consecutive top-10 finishes from 1983-93.
 The Tommies have earned outdoor track All-America honors more than 150 times, with 17 NCAA champions and 15 runners-up.
-The Tommies have placed in the top five in the 4x400 relay in seven of the last 17 seasons.
+The Tommies have placed in the top five in the 4x400 relay seven times since 2000.

 The Tommies' eight-lane, all-weather outdoor track was resurfaced in summer 2017.
 The Tommies also have a new state-of-the-art field house with a 200-meter indoor track.
 There are also new Daktronics video display boards both indoors and at the outdoor track, with ability to show races, replays and results on 500-inch screens.

 The Tommies travel south for an annual spring competition trip, and regularly face the best teams in Minnesota, Wisconsin and Iowa.